 Ultrasound (high-frequency pressure waves) can be used to remotely interact with cells, biomaterials, and tissues.
 A major focus of our research is the development of new ultrasound-based technologies for driving the assembly of biomaterials and engineered tissues.
 In particular, we are using ultrasound fields to remotely pattern cell populations for tissue engineering, and provide an on-demand trigger for enzyme catalysis and hydrogelation.
 This includes:

 This study was led by Dr Valeria Nele during her PhD at Imperial College.
 We used ultrasound to controllably permeabilize calcium-loaded liposomes, releasing the ion cargo to activate an enzyme (transglutaminase) and catalyze the gelation of fibrinogen (link: Advanced Materials 2020).
 This is linked to my research activity in biomaterials & bioimaging.

 We used ultrasound standing waves to remotely pattern cells for tissue engineering.
 This includes the patterning of skeletal myoblasts into collagen-based hydrogels, which were then used to engineer muscle tissue with aligned bundles of myotubes and anisotropic tensile properties (link: Advanced Materials 2018).
 This is linked to my research activity in tissue engineering.

 Quantifying Acoustic Cell Patterning using Voronoi Tessellation

-We developed a new analytical framework for the quantitative optimization of experimental parameters affecting acoustic cell patterning, such as frequency, amplitude and material viscosity.
+We developed a new analytical framework for the quantitative optimization of experimental parameters that affect ultrasound-based cell patterning, such as frequency, amplitude, and material viscosity.
 We also used this method to track the migration kinetics of acoustically-patterned cells (link: Lab on a Chip 2019).